uqee/coretechs-stackedit-workspace/Documents Odds96/FAQ/FAQ-English.md

 If an event is not finalized or ‘abandoned’ after initiation (because of disqualification, interruption, refusal, changes in the results, etc), all undecided bets will be declared void.
 Please read our General Betting Rules for further details.

-A ESP: Si un evento no ha terminado o ha sido abandonado después del inicio (debido a descalificación, interrupción, rechazo, cambios en el resultado, etc), todas las apuestas en mercados donde no se haya decidido el resultado serán nulas.
-Para obtener más información, por favor, lee nuestras Reglas Generales de Apuestas.

-Can you increase my maximum stake limit? / ¿Pueden aumentar mi límite del importe de apuesta?
+## Can you increase my maximum stake limit?

-A ENG: Odds96 does not offer this option at the moment.
+Odds96 does not offer this option at the moment.

-A ESP: Esta opción aún no está disponible.

-What event should I bet on?
-Give me some advice! / ¡Aconséjenme partido por el que apostar!
+## What event should I bet on?
+Give me some advice!

-A ENG: We do not provide any advice about betting.
+We do not provide any advice about betting.
 It must be your own choice and at your own risk.

-A ESP: No proporcionamos ningún tipo de consejos sobre apuestas deportivas.
-Debe ser tu propia decisión y a tu propio riesgo.

-Asian  Handicap - Quarter Lines (Х.25/Х.75) / Hándicap asiático de cuartos (Х.25/Х.75)
+## Asian Handicap - Quarter Lines (Х.25/Х.75)

-A ENG: The quarter lines refer to values ending in .25 or .75 and are a little more complex than the other handicaps.
+The quarter lines refer to values ending in .25 or .75 and are a little more complex than the other handicaps.
 They are also called double handicaps, as they are calculated using two virtual bets and handicaps.
 For example, the handicap -0.25 can also be written as (0, -0.5).

-A ESP: El hándicap asiático de cuartos ofrece las cuotas que terminan en .25 o .75 y por eso es un poco más complicado que otros hándicaps.
-También lo suelen llamar el hándicap doble como si colocáramos dos apuestas con hándicap.
-Por ejemplo, el hándicap de -0.25 se escribiría como (0, -0.5).

-Are system bets available on your website? / ¿Están disponibles las apuestas de sistema?
+## Are system bets available on your website?

-A ENG: Odds96 does not offer these types of bets.
+Odds96 does not offer these types of bets.

-A ESP: Este tipo de apuestas aún no está disponible en nuestra web.

-I’ve placed a bet but there is no information about it in my betting history.
-What should I do? / He realizado una apuesta pero no encuentro ningún tipo de información sobre ella en mi historial. ¿Qué debería hacer?
+## I’ve placed a bet but there is no information about it in my betting history.
+What should I do?

 A ENG: Please contact our support team.